What Your Calibration Lab Won't Tell You: 10 Questions You Must Ask

 5. Prove Your Traceability Chain to NIST

-Traceability connects your calibration to national standards.
-Request documentation showing how their reference standards are calibrated, by which higher-level laboratory, and when.
-Review certificates for continuous traceability chains without gaps or circular calibration where instruments calibrate each other.
+Traceability links your job to national standards.
+Ask for records that show how their reference standards were calibrated, by which higher-level lab, and when.
+Read the certificates for an unbroken chain.
+Watch for gaps, and for circular work where two instruments check each other.

 6. What Qualifications Do the Actual Technicians Performing My Calibration Hold?